 CHEM-357 Chemical Kinetics, 3 cr.
 The study and evaluation of various theories of reaction rates and mechanisms of chemical reactions.
-Prereg.: CHEM-311.
+Prereq.: CHEM-311.

 CHEM-365 Field Experience in Chemistry I, 6 cr.
 Experience in chemistry in an off-campus location, e.g. business or government.
 The student registering selects well-defined academic goals to be achieved.
 These goals will be selected in cooperation with an on-campus advisor.
-Prereq.: consent of instructor.
+Prereg.: consent of instructor.

-CHEM-366 Field Experie2nce in Chemistry II, 6 cr.
+CHEM-366 Field Experience in Chemistry II, 6 cr.
 Continuation of CHEM-365.
+Prereq.: consent of instructor.